 This week, we’re talking about the next way to begin simplifying your life: downsize.
-If you missed the first post that gave 5 ways to simplify your life, check that out HERE.
-If you want more help in learning to say no, check out this post.
+If you missed the first post that gave 5 ways to simplify your life, check that out.
+Or, read this post that helps you learn to say no.

 Could you do without two rental houses to keep up?
 Could you do without three bathrooms to clean?
 What about those five mixing bowls?
 Or those three Bible studies (yep I said it!) or books you are reading?
 Me too.
 I can do without all of that.
 Some things just cause more stress than they are worth.

 What about you?
 What do you need to downsize?
-Here are 4 options to help you get started:
+Keep reading for 4 great options to help you get started.